EmilioBarradas/nabo/README.md

 -   TypeScript inference for string literals
 -   Supports nested objects
--   Supports both CJS and ESM
+-   Supports CJS and ESM
 -   No dependencies
 -   2 kb in size